Last updated on September 10th, 2023 at 10:14 pm

 The region of Konkan on west Coast is a fascinating place.
 Blessed with greenery, lovely beaches and forts atop hills, it is a riot of green in Monsoon.
+One of the best regions to experience monsoon in India.
 Trek to the forts for a commanding view of the green vistas.
 Go for a boat rides in the backwaters.
 Just be alone on the pristine beaches watching the sky thick with clouds.

 The verdant valleys of Chattisgarh come alive in Monsoon.
 This is the time to savour the vistas of Asia’s Niagara falls – Chitrakoot falls.
 Don’t worry if you are not able to do caving.
 But enjoy the green vistas and numerous waterfalls in their full glory.